EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 &emsp;&emsp;&emsp; b. **ST2**: 1-5 cell types and 10-15 cells per spot; <br>
 &emsp;&emsp;&emsp; c. **ST3**: 1-5 cell types and 3-7 cells per spot.

 * **3\_ST\_methods**: Comprised of standalone R/Python scripts, one for each deconvolution method and shell/batch scripts to execute the R or Python scripts in parallel for multiple instances in a removal scenario, provided the required computational power is available.
 	- **R-based**: CARD, RCTD, SCDC, MuSiC, Seurat, SPOTlight
 	- **Python-based**: cell2location, Stereoscope (GPU recommended) <br>

-	The deconvolution results for each removal scenario are available in the respective directory (for instance, the _**rm1**_ directory refers to the removal scenario for removing one cell type from the scrna-seq reference data).
+	&emsp;&emsp;&emsp;The deconvolution results for each removal scenario are available in the respective directory (for instance, the _**rm1**_ directory refers to the removal scenario for removing one cell type from the scrna-seq reference data).
 See below the overview of removal scenarios and total reference datasets in each scenario. <br>
 	- **rm0** - removal of _**no**_ cell types from reference data (1 dataset) <br>
 	- **rm1** - removal of _**one**_ cell type from reference data (13 datasets) <br>
 	- **rm2** - removal of _**two**_ cell types from reference data (5 datasets) <br>